|Steam Train Charter

 Leave your hotel early this morning for a coach transfer to Bethlehem.
 Join our special steam train for your journey to Bloemfontein.
 Runpasts will

-be arranged at locations selected by the photographers who will have assisted you at the Sandstone Festival, these experienced South African
+be arranged at locations selected by the photographers who will have assisted you at the Sandstone Festival, these experienced South Africans

 Overnight on the train standing in Modderpoort.
 Breakfast and dinner included.
 Lunch, light refreshments and bar will be available.